 “I’m always enthusiastic about new technologies, and I’m also positive about the future of NFTs and the underlying technology.
-However, at the same time, many companies are now engaging with complex journeys of sustainable transformation and are setting net-zero objectives.
+However, at the same time, many companies are now engaging in complex journeys of sustainable transformation and are setting net-zero objectives.
 Taken together, businesses must fully appreciate the reputational risks and environmental implications of using this technology.
-Hence this manifesto, which encourages the responsible use of NFTs.”
+Hence this manifesto encourages the responsible use of NFTs.”

-Massimiliano Donnari, added: “I decided to adapt one of my popular queens for this project.
+“I decided to adopt one of my popular queens for this project.
 I was inspired by the responsible leadership of Elisabeth II and the impact influencers like Italian Chiara Ferragni can have through their work.
 The result is a stylish queen that reminds us of an influencer and stands for the planet by becoming an ambassador of the manifesto.”

 About the creators of the NFT Sustainability Manifesto

-Massimiliano Donnari (aka MAMO) is an entrepreneur and listed artist based in Perugia, Italy.https://www.instagram.com/mamodart/
+Massimiliano Donnari (aka MAMO) is an entrepreneur and listed artist based in Perugia, Italy.